freemint/teradesk/readme.txt

 Tera Desktop  can  be  used  on  any  Atari  ST  series  computer  and their offspring,  TT,  Falcon, Hades, Milan or emulators.
-It uses about 200-300 KB of memory (depending on the complexity of configuration).
+It uses about 200-300 KB of memory, depending on the complexity of configuration.

 Although  Tera Desktop  can be used  without the aid of a hard disk, the use of one is strongly recommended.
 Tera Desktop is not  well optimized for use